jainsanchits/simple-mvp-generator/README.md

 # README #

-### What is this? ###
+### Introduction ###

-* This is a custom Android Studio template that creates an Activity or Fragment using a passive MVP pattern.
+* This is a custom Android Studio template that helps creating an Activity or Fragment using the passive MVP pattern.
-* v1.1

 ### Motivation ###

-It's especially made for developers who wish to get started with MVP and creating more organised and testable code.
-Specify the feature name and the generator automatically creates view, presenter and model classes neatly in dedicated packages.
+It's especially made for developers who wish to get started with MVP and create more organised and testable code.
+Specify the feature name and the generator automatically creates model, view and presenter classes neatly in dedicated packages.

 ### How to set up? ###